Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 VLAs were introduced with the revision C99 of the C standard.
 At first glance they seem convenient and efficient, but it's just an illusion.
 In reality they are just sources of constant issues.
-Truly a stain on otherwise really good revision.

 <aside class="notice" markdown="1">
 As you could have guessed by the quote at the beginning, project which used to